MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-inherententitlements-property.md

 ## Remarks

-The inherent entitlements permission values that are *Read*, *Insert*, *Modify*, *Delete* and, *Execute* are set according to the object type.
-For example, a Report object can have an execute 'X' permission but the same permission is invalid for data in a Table object.
+The inherent entitlements permission values that are *Read*, *Insert*, *Modify*, *Delete*, and *Execute* are set according to the object type.
+For example, a Report object can have an execute 'X' permission, but the same permission is not valid for data in a Table object.

 ## Syntax